kemitchell/reviewers-edition-upgrade.js/README.md

    current reviewer edition) as its first argument.

-2. node-semver uses different syntax for constraints ("ranges") and versions. reviewers-edition-upgrade uses valid reviewers editions for both constraints and versions.
+2. node-semver uses different syntax for constraints ("ranges") and versions. reviewers-edition-upgrade uses valid Reviewers Editions for both constraints and versions.

-3. While their syntaxes are similar, the meanings and purposes of semantic versions and reviewers editions are different.
+3. While their syntaxes are similar, the meanings and purposes of semantic versions and Reviewers Editions are different.

 [node-semver]: https://www.npmjs.com/package/semver